 In addition to the numerous awards and recognitions Taylor students have received, Taylor itself has earned a number of honors.
 These include:

-- Forbes America’s Top Colleges: Taylor University appeared as Forbes’ number 225 overall college in America, placing Taylor well within the top 10% of the nation’s colleges.
+- Forbes America’s Top Colleges: Taylor University appeared as Forbes’ number 227 overall private college in America, placing Taylor well within the top 10% of the nation’s private colleges.

-- Princeton Review: Taylor University is one of the best colleges in the Midwest according to the Princeton Review, which included Taylor in its annual compilation of the best colleges according to region.
+- Princeton Review: Taylor University is one of the best colleges in the Midwest according to the Princeton Review, which included Taylor in its 2023 compilation of the best colleges according to region.